 If the entire internet relies on these protocols, one would expect these protocols to extract value (read: make money).
 However, that hasn’t happened.
 Instead, the applications built on top of these protocols have made all the money.
-Google, Facebook and Amazon can’t exist without TCP/IP, yet, they have captured all the value, while TCP/IP has not.
+Google, Facebook, and Amazon can’t exist without TCP/IP, but they have captured all the value, while TCP/IP has not.

-By effectively creating a decentralized supercomputer, Ethereum acts as a base layer for decentralized applications.
-Ethereum’s built-in cryptocurrency, ether can be traded on exchanges for dollars or other government-backed currency — just like bitcoin.
-Therefore, the value of this supercomputer can be captured at the protocol layer.
+Ethereum acts as a base layer for decentralized applications.
+Ethereum’s built-in cryptocurrency, ether, can be traded on exchanges for dollars or other government-backed currency — just like bitcoin.
+Therefore, its value can be captured at the protocol layer.

 What are initial coin offerings?